 Sandwiches are an easy go-to meal for lunches.
 They’re quick, easy to prep, and filling.
 You can also mix it up often!
-It doesn’t always have to be the same sandwich meat and cheese.
-Try switching it up, trying different meat, or a different cheese, you can even try adding other toppings you don’t normally try.
+It doesn’t always have to be the same sandwich of meat and cheese.
+Try switching it up, try whole grain bread, different meat, or a different cheese, you can even try adding other toppings you don’t normally eat.

 If tuna or chicken is not your style, swap it out with your favorite meat.
 Salads are quick to throw together.
-Just add your favorite veggies, toppings, and dressing.
+Just add your favorite vegetables, toppings, and dressing.

 Sometimes, nothing feels more like home than a nice warm bowl of soup.
-You can do homemade soup in a crockpot, or you can buy your favorite canned soup and heat it up either on a portable stove or the microwave.
-Grab some rolls, and lunch is all set.
+You can do homemade soup in a crockpot or buy your favorite canned soup and heat it up on a portable stove or the microwave.
+If you are using a canned soup, look for lightly salted options, so you don’t have to worry about too much sodium.
+Grab some rolls, and lunch is all set!

-Nothing is better than having a good meal at the end of a long day at work.
+Nothing is better than having a good meal at the end of a long workday.
+Tools like a slow cooker, an Instapot, or an air fryer can help speed up the process for you.
 These meals do not take long to cook or prep, so they are ideal after a long day of driving.

 Making pulled pork using the crock pot is a time saver.
-All you have to do is throw the pork, seasonings, sauce, anything else you want in there, and put it on the low setting for 5-6 hours while you’re driving.
-Add it to a roll with some coleslaw or just have the pulled pork with some rice on the side.
+All you have to do is throw the pork, seasonings, sauce, and anything else you want in there and put it on the low setting for 5-6 hours while you’re driving.
+Add it to a roll with some coleslaw, or have the pulled pork with some rice on the side.

 Another crock pot meal!
-Throw in ground beef, beans, broth, tomato sauce, and spices of your choice put it on low for 5-6 hours and dinner will be done by the time you’re off duty.
-There are plenty of differently slow cooker chili meals, so you can always switch it up.
+Throw in ground beef, beans, broth, tomato sauce, and spices of your choice, put it on low for 5-6 hours, and dinner will be made by the time you’re off duty.
+There are plenty of different slow-cooker chili meals, so you can always switch it up.